cogent3/Cogent3Workshop/docker/README.md

 1. In the attached VS Code instance, you can either create a new Jupyter notebook by right-clicking in the Explorer, selecting New File, and giving it a .ipynb extension, or you can open an existing .ipynb file from the /workspace directory
 ![Editing a notebook in a container](/docker/images/container_notebook.jpg)
-2. Note: your default directory will be the /workspace directory in the container, which will be mounted to the docker/workspace directory in your host OS.
+2. Note: your default directory will be the /workspace directory in the container, which will be mounted to the current director (when you ran the docker run command) in your host OS.
 Any files you create in the container will persist between container sessions.
 2. The Jupyter extension in VS Code provides an interactive interface similar to the classic Jupyter web interface.
 You can add cells, run code, visualize outputs, and more.

 ### using the ZSH shell in VS Code's terminal